 “It’s a lesson you need to learn, Lumi.”
 My mom would join in on shaming me while I did my time at Helka’s Dairy Castle.
 “You can’t just be using your powers whatever you want.
 You know sometimes you have to conceal your magic instead of giving in to your feel–”

 “Stop, mom!
 You’re making me sound like an overrated and spoiled princess.”
 I shot right back.
 “Look, isn’t me not being able to use water magic or ice magic for a whole month punishment enough even though I didn’t hurt anyone?”
-I had my arms akimbo as I did my best arguing against my mom and dad.
+I had my arms akimbo as I did my best to argue against my mom and dad.

 “Be glad you aren’t in jail.”
 My mom quickly replied to me.
-“You’re lucky you got a soft punishment or your crimes when others haven’t fared so well in the courts.
+“You’re lucky you got a soft punishment for your crimes when others haven’t fared so well in the courts.
 Count your blessings, Lumi.”

 I just huffed and went straight to my room.
 It was the biggest bedroom in the house and I loaded it with posters of chillwave musicians since I liked that kind of music before it was cool for people in the mainstream to copy those kinds of sounds.
-There were some books in the shelf that dealt with magic in the elements.
-Hey, I had to practice some spells and it was great how they had water and ice-related spells to improve my craft or possibly finding new ways to prank others when they don’t expect it.
-I laid on my bed wondering how the last few parts of my sentence would be.
+There were some books on the shelf that dealt with magic in the elements.
+Hey, I had to practice some spells and it was great how they had water and ice-related spells to improve my craft or possibly find new ways to prank others when they don’t expect it.
+I lay on my bed wondering how the last few parts of my sentence would be.
 Sure, I did learn some things, but I don’t know where else I could use these skills.

 It was then the next day, and I went back to Helka’s Dairy Castle.
 During this time, I had my own temporary name card and apron each time I worked at this dairy dungeon.
 “How are you, Lumi?”
 Helka smiled like nothing was wrong with anyone.
 I also saw that some cashiers were ready to open the store and man the registers when everything was ready.

-“You know, the usual.”
-I said to her.
+“You know, the usual,” I said to her.
 “Just another day as part of my sentencing, so I’m just going through the motions here.”

 “That kind of attitude isn’t the right one to have here.”
 Helka corrected me while still sounding cheerier than a bird addicted to sugar.
 “I have a couple of cashiers ready, so we can focus on preparing the food more often while they ring up all the customers.”
 I saw that the cashiers were a teenage boy and girl respectively.
-They had to have been a year or two younger than me, and this was most likely the first jobs they’ve had in their lives.
+They had to have been a year or two younger than me, and this was most likely the first job they’d had in their lives.
 I’m sure they were in it because of the money they can make even though this wouldn’t pay that much not that they would care or know about what other jobs make in the area.
-The two of us went into the back room to deal with getting some of the freshly made ice cream out that was stirred earlier by Helka.
-We got out these tubs and scooped them up and put each flavor in each containers before we put them in the freezer in the kitchen behind the registers.
+The two of us went into the backroom to deal with getting some of the freshly made ice cream that was stirred earlier by Helka.
+We got out these tubs and scooped them up and put each flavor in each container before we put them in the freezer in the kitchen behind the registers.
 Some of them we inserted in the machine to have it poured out for different textures and other ice cream treats.
 That was just so much work lugging all of the freshly frozen ice cream into the main kitchen and I got a huge workout out of it even though I didn’t want this much exertion.
 If I wanted to exercise, then I’d go to the nearest gym from here.
 The customers started flocking in the second we put all of the new frozen stuff away that would be ready to serve.
-Those teens did all the work for ringing up each customer and she were surprisingly good at it.
+Those teens did all the work for ringing up each customer and they were surprisingly good at it.
 Certainly beats me having to cashier and serve people simultaneously.

 We got the orders and Helka and I were at work getting everyone’s food right.
 One of the requests I got was a banana split which I did and brought it up to the customer who wanted it.
 I got back and Helka was finishing up a sundae.
 “You did a good job with the banana split.”
-She said in passing as she brought the sundae to the customers up front.
+She said in passing as she brought the sundae to the customers upfront.
 “I watched your technique and adding the right items to that order.”